 PCA Test Drive is \$40 for a six-month subscription (renewable).
-The fee is non-refundable and cannot be applied toward a membership in whole or in part should you acquire a Porsche and join PCA prior to the expiration of the six-month subscription.
-PCA Test Drive is not a full membership in PCA, and does not entitle you to some member benefits (such as attending member-only events, voting, or becoming a member of a Region), but Regions often welcome guests and you are encouraged to contact your local PCA Region about their events.
+The fee is non-refundable and cannot be applied toward a membership in whole or in part should the subscriber acquire a Porsche and join PCA prior to the expiration of the six-month subscription.